 Koen Arts is a Lecturer at the Forest and Nature Conservation Policy Group at Wageningen University in the Netherlands.
-He focusses on human dimensions of nature conservation and often works from a political ecology perspective on topics such as: human-wildlife interaction and conflict; community-based conservation; applications of digital technologies; wild nature recreation; rewilding; and cultural aspects of conservation.
+He works on human dimensions of nature conservation, specifically human-environment interactions at a local and practical level.
+Topics of focus include:

 He has worked in various places around the world, including India, Scotland and Brazil.
-His work features in prominent journals in the field.
-Koen has edited an Ambio Special Issue on Digital Conservation, given frequent presentations for peers, policy makers and practitioners at international venues, authored various other professional publications, and has peer-reviewed for more than twenty different scientific journals.
+Koen has authored >30 professional publications and his work features in prominent journals in the field (see selected publications below).
+He has co-edited an Ambio Special Issue on Digital Conservation, and a Dutch book Rewilding in Nederland.
+He gives frequent presentations for peers, policy makers and practitioners at international venues, and has peer-reviewed >60 articles for >30 different scientific journals.

-He teaches in the BSc course Forest, Nature, Society (FNP-11806), and in the MSc courses Communities, Conservation and Development (FNP-31306) and Decision-making in Forest and Nature Management (FNP-32306).
-He supervises several BSc and MSc thesis students every year.
+He teaches in the BSc course Forest, Nature, Society (FNP-11806) and the MSc course Communities, Conservation and Development (FNP-31306).
+In 2021 he set up the new WUR course Anthropology of basic nature skills: Combining theory and practice through relational learning (FNP-51306).
+He supervises 5-10 BSc and MSc thesis students every year.

 2015- Lecturer Forest and Nature Conservation Policy Group, Wageningen University, the Netherlands.

-2015-2016 Research Fellowship (Science without borders, CNPq) 'Digital conservation in the Pantanal: Developing new political ecology perspectives on digital applications in natural resource conservation'.
+2015-2016 Postdoc research Fellowship (Science without borders, CNPq) 'Digital conservation in the Pantanal: Developing new political ecology perspectives on digital applications in natural resource conservation'.
 Pantanal Research Centre, Federal University of Mato Grosso, Cuiabá, Brazil.

-2012-2014 Research Fellowship Natural Resource Conservation group, dot.rural, University of Aberdeen, United Kingdom.
+2012-2014 Postdoc research Fellowship Natural Resource Conservation group, dot.rural, University of Aberdeen, United Kingdom.

 2008-2012 PhD in Biological Sciences (passed with no corrections required), University of Aberdeen and The James Hutton Institute, United Kingdom.
 Supervisors: Prof. Anke Fischer and Prof. René van der Wal.
 External examiner: Prof. Bill Adams, University of Cambridge.